gitjmc/gitjmc.github.io/_posts/2023-02-16-install-grapheneos.md

 ---
-title: Dockerize Jekyll
+title: Degoogled your phone
 author:
   name:
   link:
-date: 2022-04-03 18:40:00 -0400
+date: 2023-02-16 20:40:00 -0400
-categories: [Docker, Jekyll]
+categories: [Privacy, GrapheneOS]
-tags: [dev, docker, tuto]
+tags: [degoogled, pixel, tuto]
 render_with_liquid: false
 ---

-This post will guide you how to dockerize Jekyll.
+This post will guide you how to install GrapheneOS.

 ## Prerequistes

- - Docker installed;
+ - Google Pixel;
- - docker-compose.yaml
+ - GrapheneOS

 ```yaml
 version: '3'